zranger1/expander-universe/NOTES.md

 - extended dynamic range for APA102-class LEDs.
 - per channel color correction API - lets you (at least try to) match whites across multiple LED types.
+- minor refactoring of channel creation for simplicity and consistency.

 ### Wiring